grumply/ef/README.md

 It's all about manipulating datas.

 This repository is a work in progress, please do not share yet.
-Discussion and contributions welcome.

 ## Naming